synodriver/waifu2x-ncnn-vulkan-python-swig/README.md

 Waifu2x.**model**
 > The model name or path this object is going to use.
 Waifu2x.load() should be called manually after updating this property.
 >
+Waifu2x.**scale**
+> The result scale ratio.
+It is different to the self._raw_w2xobj.scale.
+Waifu2x.scale controls the result scale size while
+> self._raw_w2xobj.scale controls the scale ratio at each raw image process method call.
+>
+> ( Waifu2x.**_process**(im) is the raw image process call.
+A upscaling task is done by repeatedly calling 2 times super-resolution)
+>
 Waifu2x.**_raw_w2xobj**
 > The raw binding object of the original Waifu2x class.
 All the processing parameters are actually passed to this object eventually.
 >